aitorcf/PointGroupNRG/doc/Tutorial.md

 parameters that have not yet been defined:
 `epsilon_symparams` and `u_symparams`.
 Then we run the script and we read the spectrum in the output.
-The spectrum is formatted in two column: the first column specifies the multiplet (in the format described in the [previous section](#2mults) and the second column specifies the energy:
+The spectrum is formatted in two columns: the first column specifies the multiplet (in the format described in the [previous section](#2mults) and the second column specifies the energy: